learn-co-curriculum/phase-1-sending-data-with-fetch-DELETE/README.md

 _second_ `then()`.
 In this example, whatever `response.json()` returns will be logged in `console.log(object)`.

-Sending the example above to our JSON server, once the request is successfully resolved, we would see the following log:
+Let's go ahead and send the example above to our JSON server in the console;
+once the request is successfully resolved, you should see the following log:

 ```js
 {dogName: "Byron", dogBreed: "Poodle", id: 6} // Your ID value may be different